ICSI has a rigorous process for developing and maintaining evidence-based guidelines and protocols. Learn more about our

 Evidence Quality and Recommendations

 ICSI utilizes the Grading of Recommendations Assessment, Development and Evaluation (GRADE) system as a method of assessing the quality of evidence and writing recommendations for guidelines.
 This provides advantages over other systems including a system previously used/developed by ICSI.
 Learn more.

 Conflict of Interest Policy

-The Institute for Clinical Systems Improvement (ICSI) requires the disclosure of all real or potential conflicts of interest by everyone who serves on Work Groups and Review Committees charged with developing, maintaining and approving ICSI Scientific Documents.
-The disclosure shall be made periodically or if a change in personal circumstances causes the previously submitted disclosure to be no longer accurate.
-Even if a person is uncertain whether a conflict of interest exists, such potential conflicts should routinely be disclosed.
-Read more.
+ICSI requires the disclosure of all real or potential conflicts of interest by everyone who serves on work groups and review committees charged with developing, maintaining and approving its scientific documents.
+This disclosure must be made periodically or if a change in personal circumstances causes the previously submitted disclosure to be inaccurate.
+Even if a person is uncertain whether a conflict of interest exists, such potential conflicts must be routinely disclosed.
+Learn more.

 Importance of a Strong Conflict of Interest Policy

-As pointed out in the 2014 New York Times article Doctors’ Magical Thinking About Conflicts of Interest, about the Food & Drug Administration's review process points out, scientific reviewers can be swayed based on level of conflict of interest.
+As pointed out in the 2014 New York Times article Doctors’ Magical Thinking About Conflicts of Interest, about the Food & Drug Administration's review process, scientific document reviewers can be swayed by varying levels of conflict of interest.